• Skip to primary navigation

 Notes

-• Omit the cream and butter for a lighter or non-dairy version.
+• Dairy-Free: Omit the cream and butter for a lighter or non-dairy version.

-• Instead of pearl onions, substitute one cup chopped yellow onion.
+• Onions: Instead of pearl onions, you may substitute one cup chopped yellow onion.

-• Use bone in chicken breasts, or a cut up whole chicken.
-Or, if you prefer, remove the skin from the chicken.
+• Chicken: If you prefer, use bone in chicken breasts, or a cut up whole chicken.
+Or, remove the skin from the chicken.
 Or use boneless skinless chicken.
-Basically, any chicken you want!
+Basically, any chicken you want.
+Keep in mind, cook time will vary.

-• Don’t like to use alcohol when cooking?
+• Alcohol-free option: Don’t like to use alcohol when cooking?
 Substitute an additional ½ cup chicken broth for the wine.

 Calories: 506kcal, Carbohydrates: 11g, Protein: 32g, Fat: 35g, Saturated Fat: 13g, Polyunsaturated Fat: 6g, Monounsaturated Fat: 14g, Trans Fat: 1g, Cholesterol: 148mg, Sodium: 540mg, Potassium: 625mg, Fiber: 2g, Sugar: 4g, Vitamin A: 3980IU, Vitamin C: 9mg, Calcium: 54mg, Iron: 2mg